Geography of Montreal: Climate

 Precipitation is abundant with an average snowfall of 216.6 cm per year in the winter.
 Regular rainfall throughout the year averages 818.3 mm.
 Summer is the wettest season statistically, but it is also the sunniest.

 The coldest month of the year is January, with a daily average temperature of -9.2 C — averaging a daily low of -13.5 C, colder than either Moscow (−10 C) or Saint Petersburg (−6 C).
 Due to wind chill, the perceived temperature can be much lower than the actual temperature, and wind chill factor is often included in Montreal weather forecasts.
 The warmest month is July with an average daily high of 26.7 C; lower nighttime temperatures make an average of 21.7 C, thus air exchangers often achieve the same result as air conditioners.
 The lowest temperature ever recorded was -37.8 C on 15 January 1957 and the highest temperature ever was 37.6 C on 1 August 1975.
 High humidity is common in the summer, which makes the perceived temperature higher than the actual temperature.
 In spring and autumn, rainfall averages between 67 and 102 mm a month.
 Some snow in spring and autumn is normal.
 Similarly, early and late heat waves with "Indian summers" are a regular feature of the climate.

 2006 was noted as the only year in the history of Montreal when there was more rain than there was snow.
 There were 122.3 cm of snow, and there were 1225.2 mm of rain.
 That year, Montreal received more rain than Vancouver, British Columbia.

+August 9, 2024 was the rainiest day in Montreal's history, with 145 mm of rain falling on the downtown core as Hurricane Debby swept over the city.

-Montreal is ranked 160 out of 190 world cities in the 2018 STC Climate index, a ranking of the best climates to live and work in.
+Montreal is ranked 160 out of 190 world cities in the 2018 STC Climate index, a ranking of the best climates in which to live and work.